Hands-on, international, transparent, and cooperative

-As an internationally active foundation, how can we make an impact on both large and small?
+As an internationally active foundation, how can we make an impact on both a large and small scale?
 This is always the central question when we develop and implement projects.
-We are committed to sustainable social development and are guided by the goals of the United Nations for sustainable development.
+We are committed to sustainable social development and are guided by the United Nations sustainable development goals.

-We are convinced that technology and the possibilities of digitalisation will play an important role in achieving these goals.
-In doing so, we are relying on entrepreneurial solutions to build self-supporting structures and are striving to institutionalize our ideas in order to have a truly long-term effect.
+We believe technology and the potential of digitalization will play important roles in achieving these goals.
+In lending support to entrepreneurial solutions that build self-supporting structures, we strive to institutionalize our ideas to achieve long-term impact.

-- Programs: We develop concepts of our own and put them into practice with local partners.
+- Programs: We develop our own concepts and put them into practice with local partners.

-- Social ventures: We support social entrepreneurs and collaborate with initiatives that pursue similar goals to ours.
+- Social ventures: We support social entrepreneurs and collaborate with initiatives that pursue goals similar to our own.

-- Trainings: We promote the skills of everyone involved to ensure that our projects can support themselves over the long term.
+- Training: We promote the skills of everyone involved to ensure our projects are self-sustaining in the long term.

-- Networks: We create platforms for transferring knowledge and discussing experiences.
+- Networks: We create platforms for transferring knowledge and sharing experiences.

-For us, operating internationally means working locally, yet encouraging collaboration across borders.
-This approach allows us to implement proven concepts in other regions that can benefit from them.
-Regional and international networks foster knowledge transfer within, but also beyond a region.
+For us, operating internationally means working locally while also encouraging collaboration across borders.
+This approach allows us to take concepts that have proven to be effective in one region and introduce them to another region that might also benefit.
+Regional and international networks encourage knowledge transfer within and beyond a region.

 The geographical focus of our work is on regions in Africa and Latin America as well as Germany and other European countries.

 Before we launch a project, we conduct a careful analysis of social challenges and the needs of target groups.
 Two key aspects of our work involve defining impact indicators as well as conducting monitoring and evaluation.
-You will find the results in the respective project description.
+Results of these assessments are available on each project page.

 Collaboration with strong partners